isabeldahlgren/note-bank/README.md

 This is a website with bite-sized explainers of mathematical concepts, aimed at undergraduates.
 The goal is for students to have access to top-notch lecture notes.

 Want to contribute?
 You're most welcome to write up notes or make changes to the code.
 It mustn't be anything grand - even small changes are much appreciated.
-Here is a lil' [roadmap](https://isabeldahlgren.notion.site/6dc7ce330efd468793c20e5a03acd7fb?v=d0703f568c244c948e30f2a29d78c3b8).

 Here is an [Overleaf template](https://www.overleaf.com/read/qsyfmbbhzdmc) for a lecture note.
 The same files can also be found under the directory `overleaf-template`.
 Once you're done, submit a pull request with your lecture note.
 If you're not comfortable with GitHub, feel free to [email](mailto:isabelda@kth.se).